 OPE’s grant application review process is a time-intensive and time-sensitive activity.
 The components of a review and an estimate for the amount of time each item takes are as follows:

-- two to four hours for orientation conference calls and overview of instructions for each review
+- two to four hours for orientation conference calls, and an overview of instructions

-- three to seven hours per application reviewed (reading, completing all documents, entering assessments into G5, participating in panel discussions, and reviewing and certifying final forms)
+- three to seven hours per application reviewed (reading, evaluating, scoring applications to include, completing required documents, entering assessments into the electronic system, participating in panel discussions, reviewing and certifying final forms)

-- The total time commitment ranges from 30 hours over a five-day period to 60 hours over a 15-day period.
+- An estimate of the total time commitment ranges from 30 to 60 hours.